TrygviZL/fo_energy_production_pipeline/README.md

 | from       | string | Start date of call in format 'YYYY-MM-DD'                                                                                                                     |
 | to         | string | End date of call in format 'YYYY-MM-DD'

-Small project to pull data from public api https://www.sev.fo/api/realtimemap/now/ which returns the energy pruduction data of SEV, the Faroese energy company.
-The project is written in aws CDK and fully hosted on aws.
+## Energy production data
+The energy production on the Faroe Islands is handled by the public comany SEV.
+On their webpage https://www.sev.fo/framleidsla/el-orka-i-foroyum/ they show the current energy production across all types from biogas to oil.
+While there is to my knowledge no public API to call historic data for the energy production, the endpoint which genereates the data for this page is https://www.sev.fo/api/realtimemap/now/.
+This endpoint returns the current energy data including a timestamp.
+To make use of this data, I set up a small AWS stack which calls the data using a Lambda function and pushes it to a DynamoDB table.

+## AWS Architecture
+The project is built on AWS using CDK with TypeScript as the infrastructure code.
+Lambda functions are written using vanilla JavaScript.

 ## Useful commands
  * `npm run build`   compile typescript to js